mborjesson/LG-Optimus-2X-Black-Notifications/README.md

 Where to start looking
 ======================
-For UI-preferences the files in `com.martinborjesson.o2xtouchlednotifications.ui.*´ and the `main_preferences.xml´-file is where you should look.
-The `MainPreferences´-class is quite a mess unfortunately so it can be a bit difficult to find anything there.
+For UI-preferences the files in `com.martinborjesson.o2xtouchlednotifications.ui.*` and the `main_preferences.xml`-file is where you should look.
+The `MainPreferences`-class is quite a mess unfortunately so it can be a bit difficult to find anything there.
-For the service itself have a look in `MainService´.
+For the service itself have a look in `MainService`.
-Feedbacks (LED-pulse, vibrator and notification ringtone) can be found in `com.martinborjesson.o2xtouchlednotifications.feedbacks´.
+Feedbacks (LED-pulse, vibrator and notification ringtone) can be found in `com.martinborjesson.o2xtouchlednotifications.feedbacks`.
-Notifications (Gmail, SMS/MMS and missed calls) can be found in `com.martinborjesson.o2xtouchlednotifications.notifications´.
+Notifications (Gmail, SMS/MMS and missed calls) can be found in `com.martinborjesson.o2xtouchlednotifications.notifications`.

 License
 =======